...

 3.2.
 Non-Toxic and Hypoallergenic Options

 3.3.
-Storage and Organization
+Storage and Organisation

 4. Addressing Specific Areas: Kitchen and Bathroom Hygiene